lc6chang/ecc-pycrypto/README.md

 # ecc-pycrypto
-This Python package provides simple and user-friendly implementation of ECC, including ElGamal, ECDH and ECDSA.
+This Python package provides simple and user-friendly implementation of ECC, supporting ElGamal encryption, ECDH and ECDSA algorithms.

 ## Introduction